Samworth Church Academy: Recent history

+but continues to coordinate with Nottinghamshire County Council for admissions.

+Samworth new school

-Shortly after converting from a school to academy, in December 2008 planning consent was obtained to erect a new, high, large building upon open space on the opposite side of the site close to the boundary and overlooking rear gardens of nearby residential streets which angered the owners.
-The new construction was funded by central government.
+Shortly after converting from a school to academy, in December 2008 planning consent was obtained to erect a new, high, large building upon open space on the opposite side of the site close to the boundary and overlooking rear gardens of nearby residential streets, which angered the owners."Digging in at the Church Academy.
+Sponsor David Samworth...digging the first turf for Mansfield's new Samworth Church Academy building.
+The ceremony marked the start of work on the new building, which will replace the school's outdated facilities from 2010".
+Chad, 21 January 2009, p.21.
+Accessed 20 April 2024"They look right into our homes".
+Chad, 3 February 2010, p.7.
+Accessed 26 February 2025 The new construction was funded by central government.
+Pupils started at the new building in September 2010.

 A Founders Day was held in April 2011.
 Also in early April 2011, the older school buildings, which were empty, were consumed by fire, the second at the site following arson by teenagers in March.

-The new school was officially opened on 18 April 2011 by the Princess Royal.
+The new school was officially opened on 18 April 2011 by Princess Anne, the Princess Royal.

+In 2023, the school grounds were chosen by Severn Trent Water to host a rainwater-intervention basin, part of a district-wide scheme involving re-routing of surface water drainage to mitigate future flood risk.

 Curriculum

 Samworth Church Academy offers GCSEs, BTECs and OCR Nationals as programmes of study for pupils, while students in the sixth form have the option to study from a range of A Levels and further BTECs.